Operation of a tunable Power over Fiber system for light detectors down to 4.6 K: Introduction

 \section{Introduction}

 The Power over Fiber (PoF) technology transmits laser power over a non-conductive optical fiber to an Optical Power Converter (OPC) to power electrical devices or sensors.
 The main advantages of this technology are the removal of noise induced by standard power lines, voltage isolation, and spark-free operation, thus offering robustness in a hostile environment~\cite{Articolo_PoF}.
 It is therefore an ideal solution in environments where copper lines are prohibitive, such as for powering the Photon Detection System (PDS) in the DUNE Vertical Drift (VD) detector~\cite{DuneVD}.\\ DUNE is an experiment that will use liquid argon Time Projection Chambers (LAr TPC) as the detector to study neutrino oscillations, mass hierarchy, and CP violation in the leptonic sector~\cite{proposal_dune, dune_vol2, dune_vol1, dune_vol4}.
 A LAr TPC enables the reconstruction of the event topology and the estimation of the deposited energy by using the ionization-electron signal collected on the anode planes and the scintillation light collected by the PDS.
 Furthermore, the PDS provides timing information and should ensure good photo-detection coverage.
 The PDS of the DUNE VD relies on X-ARAPUCA devices, which are light traps for the LAr scintillation light, with SiPMs as photosensors~\cite{xarapuca}.
 The X-ARAPUCAs will be placed on the high-voltage ($\sim$300 kV) cathode surface and immersed in liquid argon, in a prohibitive condition to safely operate with copper cables.
-For this reason, the ideal solution is to replace them with Power over Fiber~\cite{DuneVD}.\\ Existing PoF systems are commonly employed for voltage isolation between the source and the receiver, but they are not guaranteed to operate at cryogenic temperatures, such as those of liquid argon or liquid nitrogen~\cite{pof_matsuura,pof_rosolem}.
-An extensive R$\&$D for the application of Power over Fiber at cryogenic temperature started at Fermi National Laboratory (FNAL, USA) in 2020 and demonstrated the feasibility of using it in the DUNE VD detector~\cite{pof_fnal}.
-One of the main drawbacks of this solution is its lack of tunability, which requires setting the photosensor bias to a fixed value at the start of the experiment.\\ The Cryo-PoF project was conceived in this framework, with the aims of powering both the photosensors (SiPMs) and their cold electronics using a single Power over Fiber line, while tuning the SiPM voltage bias as a function of the laser power.
-Our method employs a unique operation region of the PoF combined with a custom DC-DC converter, where the SiPM bias voltage depends on the laser input bias voltage and, consequently, on the laser intensity.
-The Cryo-PoF line is composed of commercial products and employs a gallium arsenide (GaAs) laser source that transmits optical power through a multimode optical fiber to the optical power converter (OPC).
-The OPC converts the optical power into electrical power, with an efficiency of $\sim$ 35\% at liquid nitrogen temperature, and it is capable of powering the photosensor electronic board.
-Since the SiPMs require a higher bias voltage than the OPC output voltage, a DC-DC boost converter must be employed, whose output is tunable by slightly changing the laser power.
-This feature allows fine-tuning of the SiPMs bias through the laser power, without the need for ancillary fibers.\\ The paper is organized as follows.
-The laser transmitter and the optical fiber characterization are described in Section~\ref{sec::laser}.
-Section~\ref{sec::opc} describes the OPC performance both at room and cryogenic temperatures, with special attention to its operation at very low temperatures.
-The description of the Cryo-PoF setup with the tunable DC-DC boost converter and the tests in liquid nitrogen to power the SiPMs are presented in Section~\ref{sec::testln}.
+For this reason, the ideal solution is to replace them with Power over Fiber~\cite{DuneVD}.